 - Care from experts in different fields.
 From expert diagnosis to advanced treatments, we provide multidisciplinary care that enlists the skills of experts in many areas of medicine.
 Our neuro-ophthalmologists work closely with Children's National specialists from Ophthalmology, Neurology, the Rare Disease Institute, Neuropsychology, Neuro-Oncology and Radiology.
 Their collaborative expertise provides comprehensive care to children whose vision and eyes are affected by other conditions.

 - Help for high-risk children.
 Our team screens children at risk for vision complications from a disease or disorder.
 Children with neurofibromatosis, a genetic nervous system condition, have a high risk for optic nerve and visual pathway disorders, including tumors.
 Our neuro-ophthalmologists serve on an interdisciplinary team in our Neurofibromatosis Institute – one of the nation’s leading centers for neurofibromatosis care.

 - Family-centered support.
 Eye and vision disorders can be scary for families, too.
 We provide guidance, education and a shoulder to lean on for parents and families.
-Our family services team includes social workers, child life specialists and pastoral care during clinic appointments or hospital stays.
+Our family services team includes social workers, child life specialists and chaplaincy services staff during clinic appointments or hospital stays.